Angel0po/EDA_BON-AO/README.md

 #### Handling wrong datatypes

-   - For fixing the data type of each attribute, each one had a unique process that it had to go through.
+   - To fix the data type of each attribute, each one had a unique process that had to go through.

      To fix the data type of the streams attribute, the line of code was used below